Talkala logo

 Caller ID, SMS, and current feature scope

-Your caller identity can come from three places: a verified external number, an owned Talkala number, or the shared service fallback (when available).
-SMS is narrower than voice right now.
-Inbound only, tied to owned numbers, not a general texting feature.
+Your outbound caller identity can come from a verified external number, an owned Talkala number, or a shared service fallback when available.
+You may not spoof, falsify, or use a caller identity you are not authorized to use.
+SMS is inbound only, tied to owned numbers, and does not support outbound texting.

 What can limit, suspend, or block access